SparksSkywere/servermanager/WIKI.md

 Each managed server is displayed as a card with:
 - Server name and type badge (Steam/Minecraft/Custom)
 - Status indicator (Running with green badge, Stopped with red badge, Error with orange badge)
+- CPU usage and memory usage from real-time process monitoring.
+Java/Minecraft servers display JVM heap allocation with a "(JVM)" suffix, while Steam and other servers display RSS.
 - Action buttons: Start, Stop, Restart, Remove (with confirmation dialog)
 - Console viewer modal — Click to view live server output and send commands